MehmetMHY/cc-groq-proxy/README.md

-# Use Kimi K2 on Claude Code through Groq
+# Use Kimi K2 (or K2.1) on Claude Code through Groq

 ## Quick start (uv)